arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/23.opc-ua-voltage-ihm-app-note/content.md

 Before continuing to discuss this application note, let's briefly explain what the OPC-UA protocol is.

-The [OPC Foundation](https://opcfoundation.org/), established in 1994, is a global organization dedicated to developing and maintaining open communication standards for industrial automation.
-The foundation’s primary mission is to enable secure and reliable interoperability between diverse devices, systems, and applications, regardless of the manufacturer or platform.
-Over the years, the foundation has introduced several standards, with OPC-UA (Unified Architecture) being its most advanced and versatile protocol.
-OPC-UA builds upon the earlier OPC standards by providing a platform-independent, secure, and scalable solution designed to meet the demands of modern industrial automation and IIoT (Industrial Internet of Things) applications.

-![OPC-UA Logo](assets/opc-ua-logo.png)

 The OPC-UA protocol is a modern communication standard designed for industrial automation and IIoT applications.
 It provides a secure, platform-independent, and scalable framework for exchanging data between devices and systems.
 In this application, the protocol facilitates seamless communication between the Arduino Opta™ and the Ignition platform, enabling the creation of an HMI for real-time monitoring and control.

+![OPC-UA Logo](assets/opc-ua-logo.png)

 OPC-UA operates on a client-server model, where the server (e.g., the Arduino Opta™) gathers and organizes data, making it accessible as structured nodes.
 The client (e.g., the Ignition platform) requests or subscribes to this data to receive real-time updates.
 Additionally, the protocol supports bidirectional communication, allowing clients to send commands back to servers to trigger specific actions.